-- It would be a dual GST with the Centre and the States simultaneously levying it on a common base.
+(iii) It would be a dual GST with the Centre and the States simultaneously levying it on a common base.
 The GST to be levied by the Centre would be called Central GST (CGST) and that to be levied by the States [including Union territories with legislature] would be called State GST (SGST).
-Union territories without legislature would levy Union territory GST (UTGST). - An Integrated GST (IGST) would be levied on inter-State supply (including stock transfers) of goods or services.
+Union territories without legislature would levy Union territory GST (UTGST).

+(iv) An Integrated GST (IGST) would be levied on inter-State supply (including stock transfers) of goods or services.
 This would be collected by the Centre so that the credit chain is not disrupted.
 Page 6 of 15

+(v) Import of goods would be treated as inter-State supplies and would be subject to IGST in addition to the applicable customs duties.

+(vi) Import of services would be treated as inter-State supplies and would be subject to IGST.

-- © CGST, SGST /UTGST & IGST would be levied at rates to be mutually agreed upon by the Centre and the States under the aegis of the GSTC. - § GST would replace the following taxes currently levied and collected by the Centre: - a) Central Excise Duty; - b) Duties of Excise (Medicinal and Toilet Preparations); - c) Additional Duties of Excise (Goods of Special Importance); - d) Additional Duties of Excise (Textiles and Textile Products); - e) Additional Duties of Customs (commonly known as CVD);
+(vii) CGST, SGST /UTGST & IGST would be levied at rates to be mutually agreed upon by the Centre and the States under the aegis of the GSTC.

-COURSE NAME: INDIRECT TAXATION UNIT: III BATCH-2015-2018
+(viii) GST would replace the following taxes currently levied and collected by the Centre:

+a) Central Excise Duty;

+b) Duties of Excise (Medicinal and Toilet Preparations);

+c) Additional Duties of Excise (Goods of Special Importance);

+d) Additional Duties of Excise (Textiles and Textile Products);

+e) Additional Duties of Customs (commonly known as CVD);

-f) Special Additional Duty of Customs (SAD);
+- f) Special Additional Duty of Customs (SAD);

-g) Service Tax;
+- g) Service Tax;

-h) Cesses and surcharges insofar as they relate to supply of goods or services.
+- h) Cesses and surcharges insofar as they relate to supply of goods or services.

-N State taxes that would be subsumed within the GST are:
+- (ix) State taxes that would be subsumed within the GST are:

-a) State VAT;
+- a) State VAT;

-b) Central Sales Tax;
+- b) Central Sales Tax;

-c) Purchase Tax;
+- c) Purchase Tax;

-d) Luxury Tax;
+- d) Luxury Tax;

-e) Entry Tax (All forms);
+- e) Entry Tax (All forms);

-f) Entertainment Tax (except those levied by the local bodies);
+- f) Entertainment Tax (except those levied by the local bodies);

-g) Taxes on advertisements;
+- g) Taxes on advertisements;

-h) Taxes on lotteries, betting and gambling;
+- h) Taxes on lotteries, betting and gambling;

-i) State cesses and surcharges insofar as they relate to supply of goods or services.
+- i) State cesses and surcharges insofar as they relate to supply of goods or services.